 ANI represents the average nucleotide identity between homologous genomic regions shared by two genomes and offers robust resolution between strains of the same or closely related species (80-100% ANI).
 It closely reflects the traditional microbiological concept of DNA-DNA hybridization relatedness for defining species (94% ANI \simeq 70% DNA-DNA hybridization).
-Typically, two bacteria belong to the same species when ANI \geq 95% (i.e. $D \leq$ 0.05).

-To know now more about Mash, see their website.
+To know now more about Mash, see here.